 Directed by James Wong, Final Destination is filled with several well executed moments, one of which is what occurs towards the end of the first twenty minutes.
 Another great moment is a very realistic and rather frightening bathroom scene.

 Though scary, this isn’t the kind of scary movie that robs one of perfectly restful sleep.
 As such, if you’re like me, watch it to be scared and thrilled for an hour and a half.
 Then relax whilst knowing that a good nights rest is yours to enjoy.
-Needless to say, should you be afraid of flying, maybe don’t watch the movie too close to upcoming plane travel.
+Needless to say, should you be afraid of flying, absolutely do not watch Final Destination too close to upcoming plane travel.

 If you’ve never seen the film and plan to, please remember to watch the original (this one) first – if not only the original.
 I know someone who never saw the first but watched Final Destination 2 (2003) and unsurprisingly wasn’t very thrilled.
 I personally thought it a bad sign that the lead Actor of the first film was nowhere to be seen on the cast list for the second movie.
 It’s an even bigger bad sign because he wasn’t killed off in the original film.

 With all this information, I did make the clearly wise decision to skip Final Destination 2 and all the sequels that followed.
 All four of them.